chaitanyaankam/spring-batch-using-rest/README.md

 ## Building and Running Application on Command Line

 Clone from git repository `git clone URL`.
 Navigate to project root, Open command Line and use `mvn clean install` enter.
-Alternativey use `mvn clean install -DskipTests=true` to skip tests
+Alternativey use `mvn clean install -DskipTests=true` to skip tests.
+Change Directory to `target` and use `java -jar library-0.0.1-SNAPSHOT.jar` enter to start the application.

 ## Running Application on IDE